Willie Mays: 1962 pennant race

 In Game 1 of the World Series, a 6–2 loss to New York, Mays recorded three hits.
 He would bat merely .250 in the series overall.
-The Series went all the way to a Game 7, which the Yankees led 1–0 in the bottom of the ninth.
+The Series went all the way to a Game 7, which the Yankees led 1–0 in the bottom of the ninth inning.
 Matty Alou led off the inning with a bunt single but was still at first two outs later when Mays came up with the Giants one out from elimination.
 Batting against Ralph Terry, he hit a ball into the right-field corner that might have been deep enough to score Alou, but Giants third base coach Whitey Lockman opted to hold Alou at third.
 The next batter, McCovey, hit a line drive that was caught by Bobby Richardson, and the Yankees won the deciding game 1–0.
-It was Mays' last World Series appearance as a Giant.
+It was Mays's last World Series appearance as a Giant.
 Mays reveled in the fact that he had finally won the support of San Francisco fans; "It only took them five years," he later said.